Hi y’all! Preparing your child for kindergarten can feel overwhelming.

 Secondly, kindergarten teachers are angels!
 They have the patience and the ability to create a comfortable setting for the kiddos.
 The child quickly forgets about the fear and apprehension they walked in with!

 Thirdly, don’t take it too seriously if your child comes home saying that they don’t have any friends.
 My son came home every other day saying he didn’t have any friends.
 But would then talk about 5 kids he played Superheroes with at recess.
-Sometimes kids get the idea that because another kid doesn’t want to play what they are playing means that they aren’t friends anymore.
+Sometimes kids get the idea that because another kid doesn’t want to play what they are playing that means that they aren’t friends anymore.
 So, listen carefully and remind your child of all of the friends that did play with them!
-I always tell my kids that “one REALLY good friend is worth more than all the friends in the world”.
+I always tell my kids that “one REALLY good friend is worth more than gold”.

 And lastly, teach your child how to be a good friend.
 Making friends is the easy part, but KEEPING friends can be tricky.
 Start by asking your child what they think a friend should act like.
 Then explain that if they want their friends to be nice and fun (which is usually what my kids say) that’s how they should act as well.
 The Golden Rule says it best- “Treat others like you want to be treated”.